mtakahiro/gsf/docs/parameters.rst

 Parameters
 ==========

-If one needs a new config file
+If one needs a new config file, run the following script;

 .. code-block:: bash